We do more than operate The Toll Roads.

 - California Association of Environmental Professionals Outstanding Achievement Award

-For fiscal year 2016, TCA’s Environmental team is focused on four key initiatives.
-The largest is the extension of the Wildlife Protection Fence along State Route 241 and the beginning of an ongoing study of the fence’s effectiveness in reducing animal-vehicle collisions.
+Recent projects for TCA’s Environmental team include the extension of the Wildlife Protection Fence along State Route 241 and the beginning of an ongoing study of the fence’s effectiveness in reducing animal-vehicle collisions.
 Other projects include ongoing management of the Upper Chiquita Canyon Conservation Area, Limestone Canyon and Live Oak Plaza, and continued habitat restoration at Strawberry Farms.